Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Landscape Similarity Phase Transition in QAOA

-Divide-and-conquer strategies (explain details in Appendix~\ref{sub:divide_and_conquer_preliminary}), such as \textit{FrozenQubits}~\cite{FrozenQubits_Ayanzadeh2023}, mitigate hardware noise by partitioning the graph.
+Divide-and-conquer strategies, such as \textit{FrozenQubits}~\cite{FrozenQubits_Ayanzadeh2023} (see Appendix~\ref{sub:divide_and_conquer_preliminary}), mitigate hardware noise by partitioning the graph.
 Freezing a subset of high-degree nodes $S$ into a configuration $\mathbf{z} \in \{+1, -1\}^{|S|}$ reduces the problem to an active subspace $R$.
 Crucially, this partitioning decomposes the effective Hamiltonian into two distinct parts:

 Here, $H_{quad}^{(R)} = \sum_{(i,j) \in E_R} Z_i Z_j$ represents the internal interactions of the active subgraph, where $E_R = \{(i,j) \in E \mid i,j \in R\}$ denotes the set of edges connecting qubits strictly within the active partition $R$.
 The variation between sub-problems is entirely contained within the linear bias term $H_{lin}^{(R,z)} = \sum_{j \in R} \tilde{h}_j^{(z)} Z_j$, where the local fields are shifted by the frozen values according to $\tilde{h}_j^{(z)} = h_j + \sum_{k \in \mathcal{N}(j) \cap S} J_{kj} z_k$.
 Here, $\mathcal{N}(j) = \{k \in V \mid (j,k) \in E\}$ denotes the set of immediate neighbors of node $j$ in the original graph.
 Importantly, this quadratic term $H_{quad}^{(R)}$ remains invariant across all possible frozen configurations.
 Standard approaches treat these $2^m$ instances as uncorrelated optimization tasks, necessitating independent optimization loops.
 Consequently, the total runtime scales as $\mathcal{O}(2^m \cdot N_{\text{shots}} \cdot N_{\text{iter}})$, shifting the barrier from quantum fidelity to classical computational intractability.
 Even a modest partition of $m=10$ leads to 1024 separate training sessions, negating the throughput benefits of parallelization.